You are here

 Air Quality Improvement Grants

-The application closed on September 10th and award information was sent via email on October 1st.
-We are currently working on Grant Agreements and will have those distributed to superintendents the week of October 18th.
-Starting the week of October 25th when agreements are executed, districts can request funding via a smartsheet form below on this webpage.
+The first round of applications closed on September 10th and award information was sent via email on October 1st.
+We are currently working on Grant Agreements and are aiming to distribute them the second week of November.

 Per SB21-202, the Public School Capital Construction Assistance Board (CCAB) is authorized to award grants for acquisition, repair, maintenance or upgrading of portable high-efficiency particulate air (HEPA) fans or filtration systems for classrooms made on or after April 1, 2021.
 Funding is available for public school facilities, including school districts, charter schools, institute charter schools, boards of cooperative educational services, and the Colorado School for the Deaf and the Blind.

-- The district is responsible for purchasing units or filters in accordance with the guidelines below.
+- The district is responsible for purchasing units or filters in accordance with the Grant Award Letter.
 Receipts are not required to be submitted.

 Eligible expenses include the items listed below if purchased on or after April 1, 2021.